-\item {}[\emph{long range infection}] We select $(S,\{\fB_i\}_{i\geq 1})$ or $(S^\dagger,\{\fB_i\})$ satisfying the distance condition (\cref{eq:S-distance}).
+\item {}[\emph{long-range infection}] We select $(S,\{\fB_i\}_{i\geq 1})$ or $(S^\dagger,\{\fB_i\})$ satisfying the distance condition (\cref{eq:S-distance}).
 As noted above, if it can be added to one configuration it can be added to the other one too.
 Write

-By the exact same argument leading to \cref{eq:p-p'} for the dynamics $(\eta_t)$ considered there), one has
+By the exact same argument leading to \cref{eq:p-p'} for the dynamics $(\eta_t)$ considered there, one has

-We can apply \cref{lem:bound_muh-d} to bound the integral term by $C \exp \big( - \alpha \dist( R_0, \bigcup_i \Upsilon( \fB_i) \big)$.
+We can apply \cref{lem:bound_muh-d} to bound the integral term by $C \exp \big( - \alpha \dist( R_0, \bigcup_i \Upsilon( \fB_i) )/C \big)$.
 Given the distance condition, if $\alpha$ is large enough the total contribution of that case is at most a constant.

-\item {}[\emph{short range infection}] We select $(S ,\{ \fB_i \})$ or $(S^\dagger, \fB)$ which does not satisfy the distance condition (\cref{eq:S-distance}) and does not fit in the healing case (\cref{it:healing}).
-Consider three cases. \begin{enumerate}[(a), ref=(4\alph*)] \item {}[\emph{small}] $S$ does not satisfy \cref{eq:S-infection-size} (in particular this case does not exist if $R_0$ is too small).
+\item {}[\emph{short-range infection}] We select $(S ,\{ \fB_i \})$ or $(S^\dagger, \fB)$ which does not satisfy the distance condition (\cref{eq:S-distance}) and does not fit in the healing case (\cref{it:healing}).
+Consider three cases. \begin{enumerate}[(a), ref=(\theenumi\alph*)] \item {}[\emph{small}] $S$ does not satisfy \cref{eq:S-infection-size} (in particular this case does not exist if $R_0$ is too small).
 In that case, we will not try to control the probability and we bound the distance assuming it increases by $|S|$.
 The number of such pairs $(S, \{\fB_i\})$ is at most $e^{3 (\alpha\wedge\hat\beta)^{-1} \gamma^{- 18}|R_0|} $.
 Globally this case contributes a rate of increase for the distance of at most $|R_0|^2 e^{3(\alpha\wedge\hat\beta)^{-1} \gamma^{-18} |R_0|}$.